 (6) Repeat step 4 & 5 for other side of rear window.

 (7) Mount controller anywhere in cabin (this is important for ease of accessibility in the event of unforeseen failure).
 Referring to the wiring diagram, run a 15amp cable to the controller from a positive power source and connect the black wire to a negative, then run 2 wires 1 blue, 1 green from the controller to the first actuator and then loop wires to all other actuators.
 We found it easiest to run cables in loom tube to inside the canopy and then run a piece of 25x 16 duct under the window frame from front to rear on each side of the canopy holding it in place with double sided tape and some dobs of silicone.
 Make sure the duct does not interfere with the movement of the pin, however loom tube could be used instead of the plastic duct.
 Connect all actuators to cabling using female bullet connectors and then connect power to controller.
 Brown and white wires at controller are only used if optional lock/unlock switch is installed.

 (8) Operate remote controller and make sure all actuator pins travel in the same direction at the same time and when the lock button is pressed all the pins are in the locked position.
 If the pins are not traveling in the same direction then reverse the connections to each actuator that in travelling in the opposite direction.

-Mount the large bracket over the top of the side window actuator and mark the position for holes to be drilled through the bracket.
+Mount a Protection Bracket over the top of the side window actuator and mark the position for holes to be drilled through the bracket.
 Drill one hole at each end of the bracket with a 4.5mm drill, then screw the bracket onto the window frame using the screws supplied making sure that the bracket does not interfere with the movement of the handle.

 OPTIONAL LOCK/UNLOCK SWITCH IN CABIN